cvsouth/http/README.md

 ```
 #### POST

-You can pass either a string to the POST request for data or an associative array which will be encoded as form data:
+For POST data you can either pass raw string data or an associative array to be encoded as form data:

 ```php
 $response = http_post($url, 'data');